GeoTheo06/Realtime-Desktop-Translator/README.md

 ## Running the Project

-To run the project, simply execute the Python script.
-It will continuously record audio from your microphone or the selected audio output, transcribe it, translate it, and output the translation to the console and the "translatedText.txt" file.
+To run the project, simply execute the Python executable script.
+It will continuously record audio from your default microphone, transcribe it, translate it, and output the translation to the console and the "translatedText.txt" file.

 **Note:** Make sure to install the required libraries (PyAudio, SpeechRecognition, and googletrans) using pip before running the script.